alxagathangel/Auto-CVSM/README.md

 ### Exporting

-A directory was created prior to the cleaning process, named after the excel file name.
+A directory is created along the cleaning process, named after the excel file name.
 The clean excel and plots are all exported inside their dedicated folder.
 These folders are stored in the output directory.

 ### Storing

 An SQL database is created on MySQL Workbench, once again named after the file name, with the table *'messages'* in each one.
+The table for each database consists of the same columns as the excel sheets.

 ### Mailing

 The visualized data are then sent to the client.
-The e-mail consists of three attachments that contain the plots, and a message that can be customized in the msg_txt variable.
-There is an additional mail function with just text that is not used in the system.
+The e-mail consists of three attachments that contain the plots, and a message that can be customized by editing the msg_txt variable.
+There is an additional mail function with just text that is not used in the system, but can be used properly if there isn't a need to send visuals.
+To use it, you must first define the message.

 ### Expected Output